sasaki-ninja/ZZZ/docs/Validating.md

 ## Installation
 > [!TIP]
-> If you are using RunPod, you can use our [dedicated template](https://runpod.io/console/deploy?template=x2lktx2xex&ref=97t9kcqz) which comes pre-installed with all required dependencies!
+> If you are using RunPod, you can use our [dedicated template](https://runpod.io/console/deploy?template=cyui16nkkd&ref=97t9kcqz) (or use the [Miner template](https://runpod.io/console/deploy?template=x2lktx2xex&ref=97t9kcqz) for GPU support) which comes pre-installed with all required dependencies!
 Even without RunPod the [Docker image](https://hub.docker.com/repository/docker/ericorpheus/zeus/) behind this template might still work for your usecase.
 If you are using this template/image, you can skip all steps below except for cloning.

 Download the repository and navigate to the folder.
 ```bash